The Center for Implementation Efficiency promotes efficient use of resources!

 · Poverty reduction

-· To provide a learning opportunity on efficiencies in health sector projects and allow managers and donors to free up resources for other critical areas of the projects
+· To provide a learning opportunity on efficiencies in development projects and allow managers and donors to free up resources for other critical investments

-· To assess efficiencies and effectiveness of donors resource investment, and facilitate savings to be invested in emerging health problems
+· To assess efficiencies and effectiveness of donors resource investment, and facilitate managers actions to invest savings in other related areas for greater impact

 · To be a learning platform on various innovation on implementation efficiencies, service delivery innovation, value for money